ukarroum/ykarroum-blog/blog/_posts/2020-11-07-subprocess.md

 {% endhighlight %}

-in the second line we no longer have a reference to the list `[1, 2, 3]` which mean that the garbage collector may delete it (or not) any time.
+In the second line we no longer have a reference to the list `[1, 2, 3]`, which means that the garbage collector may delete it (or not) any time.

 my guess, is that if you run a command like this :